thepipistrelle/grimalkin-bot/README.md

 UPDATES AND VERSION GUIDES:
 @grimalkin-bot's first release - 0.0.0
-grimalkin bot is a tarot reading bot that pulls one tarot card, finds its given keyword description, and gives you an embedded message with your reading's information on it. currently, the embed feature still needs a few tweaks for visual appeal, but funcitonally it is
+grimalkin-bot is a tarot reading bot that pulls one tarot card, finds its given keyword description, and gives you an embedded message with your reading's information on it. currently, the embed feature still needs a few tweaks for visual appeal, but funcitonally it is